Select Department

 Create a new audio track to record the results.
 Next, select ‘Resampling’ from the Input Channel chooser and arm the track for recording.
 Lastly, enable the Arrangement Recording button to begin recording.

-Next, select the track (click the header on the left, or press Ctrl + A) and choose Effects > Vocal Remover.
-You have three options for removal: Simple, Remove frequency band, and Retain frequency band.
-Start with Simple, and use the Preview button to check how this might be applied.
+Next, select the audio files (click the header on the left, or press Ctrl + A) and choose Effects > Vocal Remover.
+You have three options for removal:

 When you’re done, use the File > Save Project option to retain the changes.
-To create a new MP3 file, use File > Save other > Export as MP3.
+To create a new MP3 audio file, use File > Save other > Export as MP3.

 STEP 1 | IMPORTING A SONG